Defective Products & Product Liability Cases

 Contact Our Ohio Defective Products Lawyers

 At Kisling, Nestico & Redick, we have a team of talented Ohio personal injury attorneys with significant experience representing people who have been injured by defective products.
-Collectively, our attorneys have more than a century of legal experience, which makes us highly qualified to pursue complex product liability cases.
+Collectively, our attorneys have more than four centuries of legal experience, which makes us highly qualified to pursue complex product liability cases.

 We’re one of the largest personal injury law firms in Ohio, which means we have the resources to take on product manufacturers, retailers, or other corporations that may bear responsibility for your injuries.
 We’re dedicated to holding accountable the people or companies that caused your injuries and to help you obtain the compensation that will help you move forward with your life following a serious injury.

 In addition to a free consultation, we don’t charge any attorney’s fees unless you obtain compensation for your case.
-One call does it all — call 1-800-HURT-NOW to schedule your appointment today and find out how we can help you.
+One call does it all — call an Ohio personal injury lawyer at 1-800-HURT-NOW to schedule your appointment today and find out how we can help you.